gdsrosa/search-app-deel/README.md

 ## Setup env vars

-To make sure you have all the env vars configured on your side, please go to `.env` file and add the API endpoint
+To make sure you have all the env vars configured on your side, please go to `.env` file and add the API endpoint.
-Note: Is encourage to create a `.env.local` file and execute the same step
+Note: It is encouraged to create a `.env.local` file and execute the same step.

 ```zsh
   # on the .env